glouppe/glouppe.github.io/_pages/sail.md

 nav_order: 1
 ---

 The Science with AI Lab (SAIL) is a research group hosted at the [Montefiore Institute](https://www.montefiore.uliege.be/) of the [University of Liège](http://www.uliege.be/), Belgium.
-We are a team of researchers working on the development of deep learning models and statistical methods for scientific applications, with a strong emphasis on (Bayesian) inverse problems in the physical sciences.
-Our research spans a variety of scientific domains, including particle physics, astronomy, neuroimaging, weather science and oceanography.
+We are a team of researchers working on the development of deep generative models and probabilistic methods for scientific simulations and analysis.

+Our main research areas include inverse problems, simulation-based inference, and neural emulation, spanning domains such as particle physics, astronomy, neuroimaging, weather science, and oceanography.

 ## Team members